 Commercializing Farmed Arctic Surf Clams:

-Since 2012 DEI has been studying how to spawn, raise and grow Arctic surf clams in the hatchery and the field.
-Surf clams are fished in Atlantic Canada, and are highly valuable, with annual sales worth over $50 million.
-Successful commercialization of this species would help diversify Maine’s seafood.
-DEI and the National Science Foundation‘s Partnership for Innovation commissioned Market Assessment for Maine Grown Arctic Surfclams as part of the Translational Shellfish Research Activities in Downeast Maine: Building Innovation Capacity to Diversify Economic Opportunities project.
+Since 2012 DEI has been developing processes and technology to spawn, raise, and grow Arctic surf clams, and to determine that a market exists for a whole clam less than 2 inches long.
+DEI and the National Science Foundation‘s Partnership for Innovation commissioned a Market Assessment for Maine Grown Arctic Surfclams as part of a project called Translational Shellfish Research Activities in Downeast Maine: Building Innovation Capacity to Diversify Economic Opportunities.

 Learn more about DEI’s specific research on this species by clicking on the posts below: